0xM4hm0ud/CTF-Writeups/GPN CTF 2024/Pwning/Gift/README.md

 When reading our input, it gives 16 bytes extra as a gift.
 We can see that it subtracts 314 from rsp.
 We can send 330 bytes.
 This means that we have an overflow.
 We can hit the rip with 314 bytes.

-So the size of rip is 8 bytes.
-Thus, we can send 314 + 8(this will be put in rip) = 322 bytes to control rip.
+The size of rip is 8 bytes.
+Thus, we can send 314 + 8(this will be placed in rip) = 322 bytes to control rip.
 The read syscall returns the amount it reads in rax.
 If we check what the syscall of 322/0x142 is, we see that it's `execveat`.
 With this, we can execute commands.
 At the ret of `read_input`, rsi still contains the address of our input.
 So we can put `/bin/sh` at the start of our buffer.